Feeding and Caring for a Cat with No Teeth

 Causes of Tooth Loss in Cats

 Trauma may affect the teeth in a variety of ways.
 Cats frequently have small fractures of the tips of the canine teeth (fangs).
 Even though these fractures are very small, they may allow bacteria inside the teeth and extraction may be required.
+If caught early, treatment options include odontoplasty, bonded sealant therapy or root canal therapy, depending on whether the fracture extends to the pulp cavity.

 How Does a Cat With No Teeth Eat?

-Cats can eat and manage fairly well without teeth.
+Cats can eat and manage very well without teeth.
 Cat teeth are used more for the purpose of grasping and shearing food rather than chewing and grinding food like a human.
 Many cats already swallow their food with almost no chewing.
 Your cat’s tongue will help it to propel food to the back of the oral cavity.

 Feeding a Cat with No Teeth